15 Great Colleges for Outdoor Lovers

 Best Colleges for Outdoor Enthusiasts

-As a college in the mountains, the University of Maine is a great choice for students who are seeking a place to gain a great education and have some exciting outdoor time as well.
-This university is located in Orono and sits on the Penobscot River.
-If you have some time between classes, you can rent a bike and go for a ride to clear your head.
+Situated amidst the scenic splendor of the mountains, the University of Maine presents an excellent opportunity for students seeking not only a stellar education but also a thrilling outdoor experience.
+Nestled in Orono and gracing the banks of the Penobscot River, this university offers an ideal setting to immerse oneself in academia while relishing the natural beauty that surrounds.
+When a break between classes arises, one can seize the chance to rent a bicycle and embark on an invigorating ride, providing a refreshing respite for the mind.
 For more adventure, consider backpacking one of the numerous trails this area offers.
 During the semester break, you can take a few days and head to Acadia National Park to explore even more of what Mother Nature offers.
 This outdoor college was recently named in Princeton’s review “The Best 384 Colleges: 2019 Edition.”
 It received high marks in student satisfaction, student engagement, and top residence halls.

 Evergreen State College is located in Olympia Washington, making it a great educational choice for outdoor lovers.
 In fact, this mountain school sits in a forest over 1,000 acres large.
 Having such excellent access to the outdoors, allows the college to provide many programs that use its land.
 There are also many walking and hiking trails in the area, as well as biking trails.
 Moreover, Evergreen Beach provides you with access to enjoy the beach or watch seals in their natural habitat.
 You are also only minutes away from many public beaches and the Pacific Ocean at this college in the mountains.
 Evergreen provides more than 60 areas of study and you can earn your Bachelor's or Master's Degree in a variety of these areas.

-The University of Alaska makes it on our list of great outdoor schools because it is just a few hours away from the Denali National Park, which is home to over six million acres of natural land.
-When taking time off from studying, you may enjoy spending time in this park, bird watching, looking at different wildlife or searching for fascinating wildflowers.
+Included among our esteemed selection of exceptional institutions that celebrate the great outdoors is the University of Alaska, which garners a prominent position.
+When taking time off from studying, you may enjoy spending time in this park, bird watching, looking at different wildlife, or searching for fascinating wildflowers.
 While earning your education at this college in the mountains, you may wish to include courses such as ice climbing or white water rafting.
-The University of Alaska, in Fairbanks, offers programs that will provide certificates, licenses, Bachelor’s Degrees, Associate’s Degrees and more.
 This outdoor school also provides several learning options including on-campus and eLearning programs.

 Further Reading: Cheapest Online Colleges

-Attending Humboldt State University will make you long for free time to be outside an explore.
-This school in the mountains is just minutes away from the Redwood National Park, where you can find miles and miles of hiking trails. trees you can drive a car through, camp and enjoy the majesty of Mother Nature.
+Attending Humboldt State University will make you long for free time to be outside and explore.
+This school in the mountains is just minutes away from the Redwood National Park where you can find miles of hiking trails. trees you can drive a car through, camp, and enjoy the majesty of Mother Nature.
 Also nearby are local beaches that are situated on the Pacific Coastline.
-You will also find local artists, sharing their works, self-guided tours of the old town and a Mural Tour.
-Recently this outdoor school has received several awards which include: “A Top Western University” from U.S. News & World Report, “Best in the West” and “Green College” both awarded by Princeton Review; as well as several other awards.
+You will also find local artists, sharing their works, self-guided tours of the old town, and a Mural Tour.
+Recently this outdoor school has received several awards which include: "A Top Western University" from U.S. News & World Report, "Best in the West" and "Green College" both awarded by Princeton Review; as well as several other awards.

 At the University of Arkansas, you have a plethora of hiking trails, that are easy to find.
 In fact, there are currently over 40 miles of hiking trails.
 The city has a plan to create an interconnected system of trails.
 If hiking doesn't pique your interest, consider an afternoon at one of the man botanical gardens or visit Veteran's Park, a place to remember fallen soldiers.
 This university offers several degrees with your choice of concentrations.
 Additionally, this outdoor school also offers an online program for courses.
 U.S. News & World Report has given this school several awards, including Top Public Schools as well as Best Colleges for Veterans and more.

-Located in the heart of Seattle, the University of Washington offers plenty of outdoor activities to keep you energized.
-Take a break from the books and hit the slopes in the winter time.
-During summer break, you can explore the mountains by backpacking, biking or rock climbing.
+Situated amidst the bustling hub of Seattle, the University of Washington presents an abundance of invigorating outdoor endeavors to keep you enlivened and enthralled.
+Take a break from the books and hit the slopes in the wintertime.
+During summer break, you can explore the mountains by backpacking, biking, or rock climbing.
 This school in the mountains also offers great outdoor clubs like the University Kayak Club.
-Being an outdoor school, you can find activities like cycle touring, rowing and canoeing close to campus as well.
-The University of Washington has a “Green Rating” of 99, has had several staff members receive the Nobel Prize and the Medical Center has been named as the Number One Hospital in all of Washington.
+Being an outdoor school, you can find activities like cycle touring, rowing, and canoeing close to campus as well.
+The University of Washington has a "Green Rating" of 99, has had several staff members receive the Nobel Prize and the Medical Center has been named as the Number One Hospital in all of Washington.

-The University of Utah is located in Salt Lake City.
 This school in the mountains offers plenty of outdoor recreation areas close to campus.
 Discover hidden lakes by enjoying a day hike in the Cottonwood Canyons, or choose to stay overnight at a camp spot in the mountains.
-Many of the mountain resorts offer summer activities as well as the “Greatest Snow on Earth” for skiing.
+Many of the mountain resorts offer summer activities as well as the "Greatest Snow on Earth" for skiing.
 For a slow-paced adventure consider walking around the Great Salt Lake or check out the bison at Antelope Island.
-The University of Utah offers Associate Degrees, Bachelor Degrees as well as Certificates in a variety of subjects such as Arts, Astronomy, Human Factors and many more.
+In its expansive repertoire of academic offerings, the University of Utah presents an extensive array of qualifications, encompassing Associate Degrees, Bachelor's Degrees, and Certificates across a myriad of captivating disciplines.
+From the realms of Arts and Astronomy to the fascinating realm of Human Factors, the university provides an enriching educational experience across a diverse spectrum of subjects.

-The University of Miami is surrounded by water, beaches and outdoor fun!
-It is located in Coral Gables, which is just minutes from Biscayne Bay.
+The University of Miami is surrounded by water, beaches, and outdoor fun!
 You can check out one of the numerous botanical gardens, do some outdoor shopping, spend the day playing on the beach or try underwater explorations.
 While this outdoor school offers more water sports than many other places, it is also a nice location for hiking.
 UM allows you to earn your degree or certificate online as well as on campus.
-You can choose from several majors to enjoy some ambitious study time as this outdoor school provides education by top-notch faculty and is a high ranking research facility.
+You can choose from several majors to enjoy some ambitious study time as this outdoor school provides education by top-notch faculty and is a high-ranking research facility.

 At Appalachian State University, in Boone North Carolina, you will spend your study time surrounded by the beautiful Blue Ridge Mountains.
 This means you have many outdoor activities from which you may choose.
 In the winter you can always find several places to go skiing or snowboarding and this mountain school even offers snowboarding events.
-In the warmer weather, you have the option to go camping, backpacking and hiking.
 This great outdoor school is very concerned about sustainability and student diversity as well as global learning.
 You can choose to earn your degree by attending in-person classes or the ever-growing online method.
 Appalachian State offers a variety of courses and certificates as well as degrees that you can choose to work towards.

 Coming in at our number two spot on our list of great colleges for outdoor lovers is Montana State University.
 This outdoor school is located in Bozeman, Montana which offers a myriad of both winter and summer open-air activities for the nature lover.
-There are several mountain ranges in this area that offer excellent hiking and backpacking opportunities.
 Yellowstone River is a favorite spot for white water rafting.
+Within this region, a multitude of mountain ranges beckon with exceptional prospects for hiking and backpacking enthusiasts.
 You will also find plenty of lakes and streams to visit for a calming afternoon.
 MSU allows you to earn your degree both online and in-person, with several different majors from which you may choose.
 This college in the mountains also attracts a high number of international students from 72 different countries.

 Our number one pick for the best school for the outdoor lover is the University of Hawaii.
 With the pristine beaches, crystal blue waters, lava rock and volcanic terrain, this outdoor school has to offer the best outdoor experiences a student can find.
 Spend your days working hard for your degree, but take time off to enjoy paddle boarding, surfing, swimming and sunbathing.
-For a little more adventure, try snorkeling and deep sea diving.
+For a little more adventure, try snorkeling and deep-sea diving.
 With the clean sea air, you will never be able to get enough of the outdoors in Hawaii.
-You have several options when choosing which degree to earn at this school in the mountains, including a certificate, Associate’s Degree, Bachelor’s Degree, Master’s Degree and even a Doctorate.
 Fields of study vary from accounting to zoology and everything in between.

 Looking for more outdoor lifestyle tips and recommendations?
 Check out GearLobo.com